Synobsys/synobsys.github.io/ODC-recipes/data-actions.md

 You may want to put these actions in a library for reuse.

 * NotificationListConcat - Concatenates a list of notifications to one string using StringBuilder.
+* CRUDTemplatesCheck - Checks if a user is logged in and has the right role or an API Key is provided by an background process (timer or bpt)

 ## Adding a new entity and data actions to an application